tweag/servant-template/elm/README.md

 # Tagger Elm client

-This folder contains a client application built with [Elm](https://elm-lang.org/), which allows to interact in a human-friendly way with the Tagger api.
+This folder contains a client application built with [Elm](https://elm-lang.org/), which allows interacting in a human-friendly way with the Tagger API.

 ## Build